MMMZZZZ/Syfoh/README.md

 ```
 # Disable UI updates to ensure fast processing
-set ui-update to disabled
+set ui-update to manual

 # Configure stereo mode, range and position for all six coils
 set midi-pan-cfg for coil all to constant
-set midi-pan-reach for coil all to 12
+set midi-pan-reach for coil all to 0.1
-set midi-pan-pos for coil 0 to 1
+set midi-pan-pos for coil 0 to 0.0
-set midi-pan-pos for coil 1 to 26
+set midi-pan-pos for coil 1 to 0.2
-set midi-pan-pos for coil 2 to 51
+set midi-pan-pos for coil 2 to 0.4
-set midi-pan-pos for coil 3 to 76
+set midi-pan-pos for coil 3 to 0.6
-set midi-pan-pos for coil 4 to 101
+set midi-pan-pos for coil 4 to 0.8
-set midi-pan-pos for coil 5 to 126
+set midi-pan-pos for coil 5 to 1.0
 ```